dartl0l/spiking-learn/README.md

 # spiking-learn
-This is "framework" for spiking neural networks machine learning based on temporal encoding using Fisher' Iris, Wisconsin Breast Bancer and skelarn Digits datasets.
+This is "framework" for spiking neural networks machine learning based on temporal encoding.
-You can optimize model parameters using MultiNEAT neuroevolution library.
 It can be running with mpi.

 ### Citation